timmyichen/cspp/drafts/_sources/unit2/u0209-ifelifelse.rst

    - Each ``elif`` statement must have a condition.
    - Tabbing rules and etiquette for ``elif`` statements are the same as ``if`` and ``else`` statements.

 Additionally, you can have as many ``elif`` statements as you want!
-Walk through the following example and carefully note which ``if`` statements are "checked":
+Walk through the following example and carefully note which ``if`` statements are "checked"  (use Show Codelens to step through code):

-.. codelens:: 0209_ex_2
+.. activecode:: 0209_ex_2

    state = "California"